IVF with PGT can help ensure the transfer of a healthy embryo

 - Genetic testing.
 The cells from the embryos are then tested for an abnormal amount of chromosomes.
 Most humans have 22 pairs of chromosomes.
 If there is a missing or an extra chromosome in an embryo, this could be an indication of an unhealthy embryo.

 - Results.
 After our Louisiana fertility doctors receive the preimplantation genetic screening report, which generally takes seven to 10 days, they will discuss the results with the patient.
 From there, hopeful parents and their fertility specialist will decide when the healthy embryo will be transferred.

 IVF with PGT gives hopeful parents the peace of mind that the transferred embryo is chromosomally normal, offering the best possible chance of developing a healthy pregnancy.

 Learn more about IVF with PGT

 Beyond ensuring that only healthy embryos are transferred, PGT helps to prevent a pregnancy with multiples because our Louisiana fertility doctors are able to transfer one embryo at a time.

 It’s also important to know that PGT is used to screen for overall chromosomal health, and is not used to detect specific genetic disorders.
-If the embryos need to be tested for a known genetic disorder, preimplantation genetic diagnosis (PGD) can be used.
+If the embryos need to be tested for a known genetic disorder, preimplantation genetic testing for monogenetic disease (PGT-M) can be used.